Oh, I can see your point, but I wouldn't worry about it.

 I didn't graduate like she.

-If I had, I would have graduated some come loud.
+If I had, I would have graduated.

-I appreciate the call.
+Thanks much, I appreciate the call.

 I really do.

-Two more shocking illegal alien stories.
+Just two, two more shocking illegal alien stories.

-And then there is well, I'm out of time here.
+And then there is, well, I'm out of time here.

 Meeting and surpassing all audience expectations every day.

-Rush limbaugh, an excellent role model for the youths of America and anyone else needing guidance.
+Rush Limbaugh, an excellent role model for the youths of America and anyone else needing guidance.

 I know that I know that you sending them are not tweaking me.